OWASP/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

     - this allows mitigating the threat of microservice elevation of privileges
 6. Logging agent shall filter/sanitize output log messages to sensitive data (e.g., PII, passwords, API keys) will never send to the central logging subsystem (data minimization principle).
 For a comprehensive overview of items that should be excluded from logging, please see the [OWASP Logging Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Logging_Cheat_Sheet.md#data-to-exclude).
 7. Microservices shall generate a correlation ID that uniquely identifies every call chain and helps group log messages to investigate them.
 The logging agent shall include a correlation ID in every log message.
-8. Logging agent shall periodically provide health and status data to indicate its availability or non-availability.
+8. The logging agent shall periodically provide health and status data to indicate its availability or non-availability.
-9. Logging agent shall publish log messages in structured logs format (e.g., JSON, CSV).
+9. The logging agent shall publish log messages in a structured logs format (e.g., JSON, CSV).
-10. Logging agent shall append log messages with context data, e.g., platform context (hostname, container name), runtime context (class name, filename).
+10. The logging agent shall append log messages with context data, e.g., platform context (hostname, container name), runtime context (class name, filename).

-For comprehensive overview of events that should be logged and possible data format, please see the [OWASP Logging Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Logging_Cheat_Sheet.md#which-events-to-log) and [Application Logging Vocabulary Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Logging_Vocabulary_Cheat_Sheet.md)
+For a comprehensive overview of events that should be logged and possible data format, please see the [OWASP Logging Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Logging_Cheat_Sheet.md#which-events-to-log) and [Application Logging Vocabulary Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Logging_Vocabulary_Cheat_Sheet.md)

 ## References